skilesare/immortality/achieving_supersociety/what-is-missing.md

 ### What is missing?

-At this point this section is extremely short.
+This section lacks detail and needs expansion.
 I'm not the best with logistics and need your help to flesh out the exact generative language to make this a reality.
-This book is hosted on github and we accept pull request.
+I’ve published this book on github and we accept pull request.
 If you have a deep knowledge of the banking system, blockchain, technology, financial transaction technology, etc, we'd love for you to help us fill in the blanks.

-The steps outlined in Seed To Vision need to be ripped apart and detailed.
-In addition, correction strategies need to be explored.
+The steps outlined in Seed To Vision need to critiqued and expanded.

-We need help writing the monte carlo simulations out lined in the next section.
-If you are a developer and want to help us with the simulation and analysis of the results we would welcome the help.
+We need help writing the monte carlo simulations outlined in the next section.
+Developers who want to help us with the simulation and analysis of the results will find a warm welcome.